To put it simply, a 3-way speaker means that it consists of 3 parts.

 I thought I’d add this section to this article because it relates to the configuration of speaker systems.

-When I’m talking about 2-way, 3-way etc. speakers, these are considered coaxial speakers systems.
+When I’m talking about 2-way, 3-way, etc., speakers are considered coaxial speakers systems.

 Whenever there are multiple drivers in a single speaker, it’s a coaxial speaker.